civican/legisinfo/42-1/bills/C-68/bill_text.md

   **(6)** A prescribed person or prescribed entity referred to in paragraph (2)(c) may amend, suspend or cancel an authorization issued under that paragraph.

-> **Explanatory Note**:
-> New.

 ### Section 22

   **(1)** Subsection 35(1) of the Act is replaced by the following:

 ### Section 35

-      **(1)** No person shall carry on any work, undertaking or activity that results in **the harmful alteration, disruption** or **destruction of** fish **habitat**.
+      **(1)** No person shall carry on any work, undertaking or activity that results in the harmful alteration, disruption or destruction of fish habitat.

   **(2)** Paragraph 35(2)(a) of the Act is replaced by the following:

-    the work, undertaking or activity is a prescribed work, undertaking or activity **or belongs to a prescribed class of works, undertakings or activities, as the case may be**, or is carried on in or around prescribed Canadian fisheries waters, and the work, undertaking or activity is carried on in accordance with the prescribed conditions;
+    the work, undertaking or activity is a prescribed work, undertaking or activity or belongs to a prescribed class of works, undertakings or activities, as the case may be, or is carried on in or around prescribed Canadian fisheries waters, and the work, undertaking or activity is carried on in accordance with the prescribed conditions;

   **(3)** Paragraphs 35(2)(c) and (d) of the Act are replaced by the following:

-    the carrying on of the work, undertaking or activity is authorized by a prescribed person or prescribed entity and the work, undertaking or activity is carried on in accordance with **the conditions set out in the authorization**;
+    the carrying on of the work, undertaking or activity is authorized by a prescribed person or prescribed entity and the work, undertaking or activity is carried on in accordance with the conditions set out in the authorization;

-    the **harmful alteration, disruption** or **destruction** results **from the** doing **of** anything that is authorized, otherwise permitted or required under this Act;
+    the harmful alteration, disruption or destruction results from the doing of anything that is authorized, permitted or required under this Act;

   **(4)** Subsection 35(2) of the Act is amended by adding the following after paragraph (e):